g1ddy/sqltools-athena-driver/README.md

 ![Connection setup print](./docs/img/setup-connection.png)

-### Access Key Id & Secret Access Key
+### Access Key Id & Secret Access Key OR Profile

-You can create an authentication using [AWS IAM](https://aws.amazon.com/iam/).
-Be sure that the IAM user has the right [privileges](https://aws.amazon.com/premiumsupport/knowledge-center/access-denied-athena/) to query AWS Athena.
+You can create an authentication using [AWS IAM](https://aws.amazon.com/iam/) or by using a named profile.
+Be sure that the IAM user/profile has the right [privileges](https://aws.amazon.com/premiumsupport/knowledge-center/access-denied-athena/) to query AWS Athena.

 ### Workgroup